jiko/jambot/README.md

 See init_twit.py for info on setting up your Twitter application.

-For the story of this projects inception and some rumination on the results, see my essay "[Programmatic Text Generation and Me](http://jameskoppen.com/spamdada.html)".
+For the story of this project's inception, see my essay "[Programmatic Text Generation and Me](http://jameskoppen.com/spamdada.html)".